-As the inimitable alchemist of British fashion prepares for his work to be honoured with an exhibition at the ICA, Judy Blame reflects on his life and career.
+As the inimitable alchemist of British fashion prepares for his work to be honored with an exhibition at the ICA, Judy Blame reflects on his life and career.
 From working at Heaven to surviving hell, from building the House of Beauty and Culture to...

 Given the new visual language he invented after taking a pseudonym, not to mention the personal trauma that went before, it feels insensitive to refer to Judy Blame by his real name.
 It was the incomparable designer Antony Price who first called him Judy, when he was working the cloakroom of Heaven at the turn of the 80s.
 Judy's memories of Heaven are dotted with simple, camp glee.
 They were mad, happy times.
 When Richard Branson took ownership of the club he tried to sack Judy on sight.
 "God knows what I was wearing," he says.
 Staff uproar ensued.
 "All the bar girls, everyone said 'well, if she's going, we're all going!'"
 Judy was reinstated.

 Because he was working in Britain's most prominent gay club and living with his first proper boyfriend in the 'Brixton Fairies', the infamous gay squats of Railton Road, SE24 which were split down the middle with Peter Tatchell-esque political agitators on one side, distinctly un-PC drag numbers on the other ("Of course, you know which side I was on"), his mother told him he was being watched by MI5.
 Judy's elder brother was applying for high rank in the British Forces.
 Having a sibling working the hat-check at Heaven and sharing hand-to-mouth digs with a stilt-walking performance artiste called Wendy Wattage was deemed a major security risk in the Army back then.